medusajs/medusa/docs/content/add-plugins/strapi.md

 ---
 description: 'Learn how to integrate Strapi with the Medusa server.
-Strapi is a headless CMS service that provides rich CMS functionalities to an ecommerce platform.
 Learn how to install the plugin and test two-way sync between the ecommerce and CMS services.'
 ---

 # Strapi